-All school staff
+3.4 All school staff

-Everyone in our school has a responsibility to provide a safe learning environment where our children can learn.
+Everyone in St Thomas More Primary School has a responsibility to provide a safe learning environment where our children can learn.
 All staff are aware of the types of abuse and safeguarding issues that can put children at risk of harm, so we are able to identify children who may be in need of help or protection.
 We understand that behaviours linked to issues such as drug taking and/or alcohol misuse, missing education and consensual/non-consensual sharing of nudes and semi-nudes images can be signs that children are at risk.
 In addition, we recognise that any child may benefit from additional help and all staff members are aware of the local early help process and our role in it.